ril3y/pyAPC/README.md

 # pyAPC
 Python library to control APC UPS PDU, specifically a AP7911A.
 This may work with other models.
+Note you need to enable DHCP (without tokens?!) and the http server.
+You can do this by getting a serial to usb cable for this unit.

 ## Usage
 Just import PyAPC and create a instance of the class object.
 Then you can just send outlet commands like the following.
 The 2nd parameter in the apply_outlet_command is a list of integers that correspond to the outlet number.